IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/kubernetes-configuration/extension/README.md

 ### Parameter: `extensionType`

 Type of the Extension, of which this resource is an instance of.
-It must be uno of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.
+It must be one of the Extension Types registered with Microsoft.KubernetesConfiguration by the Extension publisher.

 - Required: Yes
 - Type: string